 You would also be invited to complete some questionnaires at baseline (0 months) and 6 months and 9 months later, so that we can see how helpful Acceptance and Commitment Therapy is and what kind of value for money it represents in comparison to standard treatment.

-MND Care Centres: London (Royal London - Barts), Sheffield, Northern Lincolnshire and Goole, South Wales, Newcastle, Plymouth, Leicestershire and Middlesbrough.
+MND Care Centres: London (Royal London - Barts, UCLH), Sheffield, Northern Lincolnshire and Goole, South Wales, Newcastle, Plymouth, Leicestershire and Middlesbrough.

-We are hoping to open for recruitment at King’s College Hospital, Preston, Edinburgh and UCLH in the near future.
+We are hoping to open for recruitment at King’s College Hospital and Preston in the near future.

 Who can take part?

 • have a diagnosis of Amyotrophic Lateral Sclerosis, Progressive Muscular Atrophy or Primary Lateral Sclerosis, and

 • are receiving care from an MND Care Centre or Clinic at the Royal London (Barts), UCLH, Sheffield, Northern Lincolnshire and Goole, South Wales, Newcastle, Plymouth, Leicestershire or Middlesbrough*